youssef-al-mostafa/youssef-al-mostafa/README.md

 <h3 align="center">Full-Stack Software Engineer</h3>

 <p align="center">
-  I build end-to-end web products from system architecture to pixel-level UI<br/>
-  Taking full ownership over the output. <br/>
+  I design and ship full-stack web products that reach real users <br> from SaaS platforms and multi-vendor marketplaces to enterprise CMS <br> systems handling 12,000+ data entities and platforms with 5,000+ users. <br>
-  Specialized in JavaScript frameworks and PHP, <br/> with 2+ years shipping CMS, SaaS, and e-commerce platforms in production.
+  Specialized in JavaScript frameworks and PHP,  with 3+ years building products <br> that are fast, maintainable, and production-ready.
 </p>

 <p align="center">